varshith-Git/valori/README.md

 A high-performance vector database library for Python that provides efficient storage, indexing, and search capabilities for high-dimensional vectors.

+> [!IMPORTANT]
+> Valori is in early development, so bugs and breaking changes are expected.
+> Please use the [issues page](https://github.com/varshith-Git/valori/issues) to report bugs or request features.

 ## Features

 - **🚀 High Performance**: Optimized for speed with multiple indexing algorithms